IRS Press Releases in Google: Limits and Options | The Discoverability Company

 Suppression works by giving Google better options to show on the first page for your name.
 The IRS press release is one result.
 You need to build more results that are more relevant and more authoritative.
 For most individuals, the highest-impact assets are:

 A personal website.
-A professionally built, name-optimized personal website is the single most reliable way to claim a top position in Google for your own name.
+A professionally built, name-optimized personal website is a highly reliable way to establish a strong position in Google for your own name.
 It is a page about you, on a domain you own, with content you control.
 Google considers it highly relevant to name searches.
-A strong personal website can hold a top-five position for most names.
+A strong personal website often holds a strong position for most names.
 Read our guide on personal websites and reputation for what effective personal sites look like.

 LinkedIn.
-A complete, well-written LinkedIn profile claims a consistent top-five position in Google for professional names.
+A complete, well-written LinkedIn profile often ranks highly in Google for professional names.
 If your LinkedIn is thin or out of date, updating it is one of the fastest moves you can make.
 It is free, it ranks reliably, and it gives you a professional narrative that competes directly with an IRS press release.

 Press coverage.
 Legitimate press coverage in local publications, industry outlets, or business media creates additional strong results for your name.
 A feature story, an expert quote, or an authored article creates a page that competes for your name search.
 We help clients earn real press placements through our press placement services.